themarquisdesheric/amber-health/src/pages/articles/2019-09-27-endometriosis-diagnosis.md

 </blockquote>

 Unfortunately, big pharma has aligned itself with this movement to promote the use of ineffective hormonal therapy as "treatment".
-There are proven limitations and risks to using hormonal suppression which will be discussed in
+There are proven limitations and risks to using hormonal suppression which will be discussed in **article**
 [Endometriosis Treatments](/articles/2019-09-28-endometriosis-treatment/).
 Foregoing a diagnosis and relying on an ineffective medical option is <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">not advised</a> for successful disease management.

 <blockquote class=”blockquote”>Although recent guidelines for the management of chronic pelvic pain suggest that diagnostic laparoscopy may be considered a secondary investigation after the failure of therapeutic interventions, the present study highlights the importance of an early diagnosis for patients who suffer from physical, emotional, and social levels when they remain undiagnosed.

-<cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">- Karen Ballard, Ph.D.</a></cite>
+<cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">-What's the Delay?
+A Qualitative Study of Women's Experiences of Reaching a Diagnosis of Endometriosis</a></cite>

 </blockquote>